 There are other Rathtrevor Beach accommodations (duplex-style units), but Tigh-Na-Mara is the signature full-service resort – with a spa, restaurant, swimming pool and other amenities.

 Visiting Vancouver too?
-Check out the affordable-luxury Pinnacle Hotel at the Pier
+See our review of the Pinnacle Hotel at the Pier (an affordable-luxury place to stay)

 Our newspaper travel article on Parksville